 In any capacity, we can say with certainty that Abel’s life has changed ours, and continuing to steward his story (really His story) even after death is something we take very seriously.
 We hope to do that in word, and we hope to do that in DEED with increasing measure…

-If you’re interested in hearing more details about their vision and/or how to partner & serve with Labor of Hope in some way, I’d encourage you to check out the landing page for the awesome website they are building! www.laborofhope.org/
+If you’re interested in hearing more details about our vision and/or how to partner & serve with Abel Speaks in some way, I’d encourage you to check out the landing page for the awesome website they are building! www.abelspeaks.org

-I could do much much more to brag on my wife, but will just say that I am extremely proud of the time & intentionality she has put into Labor of Hope, and can’t wait to see the ways that God chooses to use it.
+I could do much much more to brag on my wife, but will just say that I am extremely proud of the time & intentionality she has put into Abel Speaks, and can’t wait to see the ways that God chooses to use it.

 To wrap things up for now, we continue to be graciously approached about how our little family can be prayed for.
 Thank you for that!
 Some of our personal requests include (but are not limited to):